eProsima/Discovery-Server/README.md

 	mp_participant = Domain::createParticipant(PParam);
 ```

-The **DiscoverySettings discovery_config** is almost the same as in
+The **DiscoverySettings discovery_config** is almost the same as in the
  [analogous UDP case](#udp-transport-code-setup-for-a-server).
 Note that here the *server_address* locator specifies
  65215 as a logical port instead of a physical one.

 A new TCPv4TransportDescriptor must be created and a physical listening port selected.
-Unlike the client code this
+Unlike the client code, this
  listening port (9843 in the example) must be known beforehand for all clients in order to successfully deliver meta
  traffic to the server.